-IMAGES NOT IN GROUPS CAN BE ENLARGED WITH A CLICK THAT MAY BE REPEATED.
-A CLICK ON ANY OF THOSE IN GROUPS ACCESS GALLERIES, MEMBERS OF WHICH CAN BE VIEWED FULL SIZE BY SCROLLING DOWN AND CHECKING BOXES AT BOTTOM RIGHT.
+SINGLE PHOTOGRAPHS CAN BE ENLARGED WITH A CLICK OR TWO.
+CLICKING ON ANY IMAGE IN A GROUP ACCESSES ITS GALLERY, INDIVIDUAL MEMBERS OF WHICH CAN BE VIEWED FULL SIZE BY SCROLLING DOWN AND CHECKING BOX AT BOTTOM RIGHT

 This morning Jackie delivered me to a bench on the corner of the green at Milford on Sea an hour before my appointment with Peter of Sears Barbers who cut my hair.
 Off she went shopping, leaving me to play with my cameras, and returned to collect me afterwards.

 My vantage point allowed me to watch a variety of people crossing the road;

 One young man, passing The Smugglers Inn car park, toted a pile of boxes on a sack barrow.

 A couple walked around the corner into Sea Road;